 Atul Kochhar’s unique talent as a twice Michelin starred chef has changed the way people perceive and experience Indian cuisine.
-Taking inspiration from his native India while continuously researching regional dishes, Atul has managed to combine his heritage with his love of British cuisine and created a unique and innovative modern Indian cuisine.
+Taking inspiration from his native India, while continuously researching regional dishes, Atul has managed to combine his heritage with his love of British ingredients to create a unique and innovative modern Indian cuisine.

 When not busy with one of his various restaurants or projects, Atul enjoys spending time at home in London with his wife Deepti and their two young children.
-Continuing to thrive, the next few years look full of exciting new projects for Atul and his team.
+Continuing to thrive, the next few years look full of exciting new projects for Atul and his team